FAForever/wiki-pages/User-Groups.md

 As a nominee for the Promoters Councillor, I pledge that:

-> I will be as active as possible to dedicate to the responsibility of this role.
+> I will be as active as possible to dedicate myself to the responsibility of this role.
  I will attend as many developer conferences as possible to discuss all topics related to the FAF council.
  I will advertise all new content that FAF provides using all available social media platforms.
  I will deal with any complaints related to the promotional role with professionalism.